-Adhering to legislation aimed at keeping consumers safe from credit card data theft is crucial for any contact center taking credit card payments.
+Adhering to standards aimed at keeping consumers safe from credit card data theft is crucial for any contact center taking credit card payments.
 But compliance with these “PCI DSS” requirements can be difficult, particularly in contact centers where payments are collected and processed during live and recorded telephone interactions.

 However, failure to comply can result in costly fines, damaged reputations, and the loss of customer relationships and the ability to process payments.

 PCI DSS is the Payment Card Industry Data Security Standard.
 The PCI Security Standards Council published the Data Security Standard (DSS), an internationally recognized set of technical and operational requirements published specifically with the aim of protecting cardholder data, in hopes of reducing fraud and protecting customers from data compromise.
 It has become increasingly crucial as emerging technologies (among other factors) have resulted in an increase in the number of fraudulent transactions.

 To achieve compliance, organizations must adhere to rules related to policies and procedures, security management, network architecture and other crucial protective measures.
 They must also ensure that payments are processed securely and that customers’ payment data is kept safe throughout each transaction.
 Details that must remain confidential include 16 digit numbers, expiry dates and CVV codes.